dib-lab/2020-workflows-paper/manuscript.md

 ### Acknowledgements

-Thank you to Shannon Joslin and all the members of the Lab for Data-Intensive Biology at UC Davis for providing valuable feedback on earlier versions of this manuscript.
+Thank you to Shannon Joslin and all the members of the Lab for Data-Intensive Biology at UC Davis for providing valuable feedback on earlier versions of this manuscript and growing these practices alongside us.

 ### Competing Interests